-UK copyright guidelines state that you may receive photocopies of:
+When placing a request, you must agree to the copyright declaration.
+UK copyright guidelines state that you may receive copies of:

 - one chapter or 5% of a book, whichever is greater

 - one article from an issue of a journal.